 Aside from radiocarbon dating, the lab also provides stable isotope analysis of various materials including carbonates, non-cremated bones and water.
 For materials that do not need pretreatment, clients can obtain their results in 7 business days.
 For materials that need pretreatment like bones, the turnaround time is 14 business days.

 For price inquiries, please contact the lab using this contact form.
-Beta Analytic has price lists in different currencies.
-To send complete information, the lab needs these data – currency, services required (radiocarbon dating or stable isotope analysis), the number of samples, and material type (wood, charcoal, soil, etc.)
+The lab also needs these data – currency, services required (radiocarbon dating or stable isotope analysis), the number of samples, and material type (wood, charcoal, soil, etc.)

 Other Geological Conference: